Rumors of equine mutilation in France in 2020: Course of events

-Spread of the rumor
+Origin of the rumor

 The first reports in France date back to early 2020, but the phenomenon accelerated during the summer.
 Between February 2020 and July 1, 2020, around ten horses and donkeys were affected across France, including at least four in the Picardie region.
 The first report concerned a horse in Quend beach and two others in Berny-en-Santerre (Somme), all three found dead with their right ear severed.
 The case was revealed by the weekly Le Nouveau Détective at the end of May, which incriminated a "gang of horse killers".